SJECollins/ci-pp4-pet-rx/README.md

 ![Edit Prescription](readme-docs/edit-prescription.webp)
 </details>

-If the user selects "Edit Prescripton" on the prescription modal, a modal displays with a form that's identical to the form to add a prescription.
+If the user selects "Edit Prescription" on the prescription modal, a modal displays with a form that's identical to the form to add a prescription.
 It is prepopulated with the previously selected details.
 Upon submitting, the modal closes and the list of prescriptions on the user's profile and the animal's records are updated.
 A "Close" button is also present on the modal so that the user can close the modal without submitting the form.

 ## Prescriptions - Admin